 Bowenwork®/Bowtech® is unique in the field of bodywork.
 A Bowenwork session consists of several series of gentle moves through light-weight clothing or on bare skin.
 This gentle technique stimulates the body to direct its healing attention to the targeted area.
 The healing may occur at all levels as needed: physical, chemical, emotional, mental, and/or energetic.

 In a Bowenwork office or clinic the client usually lies on a soft bodywork table or sits in a chair as needed for comfort.
 Few sessions are needed to alleviate discomfort and pain - even chronic pain can be treated effectively quickly!
 The best part is that the results are long-lasting and don't "wear off."

 Bowenwork is appropriate for everyone from newborns to the very elderly and frail.
-There are no contraindications for a Bowenwork session.
+There are absolutely zero contraindications for a Bowenwork session.

 Everything you need to know about a Bowen therapy session

 Relief can come very quickly from a session of Bowenwork; sometimes instantaneously.
 There is a great variability in individuals’ ability to heal and the rate at which they do so, depending on numerous factors.
 Typically, results come within the first week after the initial session; 3-10 sessions spaced a week apart are sufficient for most issues.
 This number is still a fraction of the amount of visits and time spent in many other forms of care.

 In most cases, no. If the problem is of long duration, or there has been extensive weakening of the area, there may be discomfort from new movement in a previously "rusty" area or from using a muscle that has decreased strength and stamina.